What’s so special about our raw milk?

 CAN PEOPLE WITH LACTOSE INTOLERANCE DRINK RAW MILK

 In general, we’ve found this to be true!
-Many members come to us for fresh, whole, unprocessed milk because of its digestibility, actually.
+Though for legal reasons we cannot claim any health facts.
+Many of our members do come to us for fresh, whole, unprocessed milk because of its digestibility and for many personal health reasons.
 Farmer Esther, being one of them!

 A 2007 U of M and Weston A. Price survey actually found that around 89% of lactose intolerance actually goes away when they switch to raw milk.